 Working with collaborators Professor Anieke van Leeuwen and Professor Sarah Budischak, we recently developed and parameterized a mathematical model of within-host ecology of gastrointestinal helminths that can reproduce this threshold in infection duration {van Leeuwen, 2019 #7862}.
 Unlike all previous mathematical modeling approaches, whether an infection is acute or chronic is an emergent property of the within-host ecological dynamics in our model (instead of being pre-programmed into the math, as in the past (e.g., {Alizon, 2008 #7823;Fenton, 2006 #2337}).
 Our result is due to an Allee effect in parasite growth, driven by parasite manipulation of resources: when parasites wrest control of resources, they tip the system towards chronic infection; when they don’t, infection is acute.

-We propose that within-host Allee effects are a general property of host-parasite interactions and can provide testable explanations for (i) dose-dependent duration variation among host genotypes and (ii) duration variation among individuals of the same dose and genotype.
+We propose that within-host Allee effects are a general property of host-parasite interactions and that by quantifying the feedbacks that give rise to them, we can explain variation in infection duration among individuals and environments.
 To test this proposal, we will build on the conceptual framework of van Leeuwen et al. (2019) by developing and validating a model that encompasses key immunological feedbacks and then testing its predictions experimentally, as follows, on mice (Mus musculus) infected with whipworms (Trichuris muris), drawing upon the expertise of our collaborators, Professor Kathryn Else and Professor Richard Grencis.

-Within-host ecology is characterized by both positive and negative feedback loops (Fig. 1).
+Within-host ecology is characterized by both positive and negative feedback loops (Fig. 2A).
 Most obviously, there is a negative feedback loop between parasite growth and the immune response: parasite biomass is reduced by an effective immune response; reduction of parasite biomass then reduces immune stimulation.
 For gastrointestinal nematodes, a Type 2 immune response promoted by T-helper (Th) 2 cells is effective, whereas neither a Th1 response nor a regulatory T cell (T-reg) response leads to clearance of worms {Grencis, 2015 #7699}.
-Feedback loops are also ubiquitous within the immune system itself.
-Examples include cytokine production driving activation of T-helper cell populations that then secrete those same cytokines and suppressing secreting of opposing cytokines (e.g., Th1 cells promoting Th1 while inhibiting a Th2 response, and vice versa {Yates, 2000 #1305;Yates, 2004 #1315}).
-If a Th2 response is launched and propogated, then the host clears the worm, whereas if the worm “gets the upper hand” via immunomodulation (e.g., by promoting either a T-reg response {Harnett, 2014 #7803} or a Th1 response (as T. muris does {Bancroft, 2001 #7857;Bancroft, 2019 #7863;Else, 1994 #7859}), or indeed via any other manipulations of the host, then the parasite grows more rapidly and gains further control, delaying clearance.
+Positive feedback loops are also ubiquitous within the immune system itself, and can act to drive clearance or chronicity.
+For example, cytokine production drives activation of T-helper cell populations that then secrete those same cytokines and suppress secretion of opposing cytokines (e.g., Th2 cells promoting Th2 while inhibiting a Th1 response, and vice versa {Yates, 2000 #1305;Yates, 2004 #1315}).
+If a Th2 response is launched and propogated, these feedbacks are clearance-promoting; on the other hand, if the worm “gets the upper hand” via immunomodulation (e.g., by promoting either a T-reg response {Harnett, 2014 #7803} or a Th1 response, as T. muris does {Bancroft, 2001 #7857;Bancroft, 2019 #7863;Else, 1994 #7859}), these same feedbacks become chronicity-promoting, allowing the parasite to grow more rapidly and gain further control, delaying clearance.